-UN: Afghan female staff banned from work in eastern province
+UN says Taliban bar female Afghan staffers from working

-ISLAMABAD (AP) — Female Afghan employees of the United Nations have been banned from working by Taliban authorities in eastern Afghanistan, U.N. officials said Tuesday.
+ISLAMABAD (AP) — Female Afghan employees of the United Nation have been banned by the ruling Taliban from working in the country, U.N. officials said Tuesday.

-The U.N. mission expressed “serious concern” after its female staffers were prevented from reporting to work in Nangarhar province.
+The U.N. mission expressed “serious concern” after its female staffers were prevented from reporting to work in eastern Nangarhar province.

-“We remind de facto authorities that United Nations entities cannot operate and deliver life-saving assistance without female staff,” the world body said in a tweet.
+“We will continue to pursue all avenues to ensure that we can reach the most vulnerable people, especially women and girls,” U.N. spokesman Stephane Dujarric said.

+He said U.N. officials were told through “various conduits” that the ban applied to the whole country.

-Taliban spokesmen were not immediately available for comment and it wasn’t immediately clear whether the ban extended beyond Nangarhar province.
+Taliban spokesmen were not immediately available for comment and the group did not issue a statement.

 Despite initial promises of a more moderate rule than during its previous stint in power, the Taliban have imposed harsh measures since seizing power in 2021 as U.S. and NATO forces were pulling out of Afghanistan after two decades of war.